jellyfin-archive/jellyfin-docs/general/administration/installing.md

 **Install**

 1. Download the latest version.
-1. Drag the `.app` package into the Applications folder
+1. Drag the `.app` package into the Applications folder.
-1. Start the application
+1. Start the application.
-1. Open your browser at http://localhost:8096
+1. Open your browser at `http://127.0.0.1:8096`.

 **Upgrade**

 1. Download the latest version.
 1. Stop the currently running server either via the dashboard or using the application icon.
 1. Drag the new `.app` package into the Applications folder and click yes to replace the files.
-1. Start the application
+1. Start the application.
-1. Open your browser at http://localhost:8096
+1. Open your browser at `http://127.0.0.1:8096`.

 **Uninstall**

 1. Stop the currently running server either via the dashboard or using the application icon.
-1. Move the `.app` package to the Trash.
+1. Move the `.app` package to the trash.

 **Deleting Configuation**

 This will delete all settings and user information.
-This Applies for the .app package and the Portable Version.
+This applies for the .app package and the portable version.

 1. Delete the folder `~/.config/jellyfin/`
 1. Delete the folder `~/.local/share/jellyfin/`